 The answer is: it’s not.
-On the contrary, one of the black pepper benefits is blood pressure control.
+On the contrary, black pepper helps with blood pressure control. .

 In a 2010 animal research, mice that received piperine experienced a reduction of high blood pressure within the third week of treatment.
 This was achieved by working against the pathways of substances that induce hypertension.

 This information is vital in relation to cardiovascular health.
 Hypertension can increase the risk of heart disease as it forces the cardiac muscle to pump harder over time.

 When high blood pressure drops, you can then reduce these odds.
 Note, though, that the reduction of blood pressure may be significant.